 We are facing these challenges with the same level of commitment with which we have achieved important milestones in our operating performance.

-We have signed an agreement to end the class action in the USA: The goal is to end all the current lawsuits and suits investors might file in Petrobras stocks and bonds acquired in the United States.
-This agreement eliminates the risk of an unfavorable judgment that could cause adverse material effects to the company and its financial status.
-In addition, it puts an end to the uncertainties, burdens, and costs associated with the continuation of this class action.
+We have signed an agreement to settle Class Action in the USA and investigations by the US authorities: The goal is to settle all the current lawsuits that could be filed by investors in stocks and bonds of Petrobras acquired in the United States.
+This settlement eliminates the risk of an unfavorable sentence that could cause material adverse effects to the company and its financial situation.
+In addition, it puts an end to the uncertainties, burdens, and costs associated with the continuation of this class suit.

-This decision may be subject to appeal to the US Court of Appeals for the Second Court; however, from now on, the Class Action is closed at first instance.
-The agreement does not constitute an admission of guilt or of irregular conduct by Petrobras, which the Brazilian authorities has acknowledged as being a victim of the facts revealed by Car Wash Operation.
+This decision may be subject to appeal to the Second Circuit Court of Appeals, however, from now on, the Class Action is closed at first instance.
+The settlement is not an admission of guilt or of irregular conduct by Petrobras, which has been recognized by the Brazilian authorities as a victim of the facts revealed by the “Lava-Jato” Operation.

 Increased strictness in hiring: We have made the supplier management process stricter to increase security in the procurement of goods and services and to mitigate risks of corruption.
 Now, to join the register, companies must provide detailed information on their structure, finances, and on their mechanisms designed for compliance and combating fraud and corruption.
 Additionally, they are also evaluated through a process known as Integrity Due Diligence.